Ty-Miki/social-app/README.md

 Additionally Javascript AJAX requests are used for **liking or unliking** images and **infinite pagination list** for images.

+#### 4. User actions

+- A follow system is added using a Django view and JavaScript AJAX request using the fetch() API.

 ##### Sitemap

 - admin/ - use this url to navigate the admin interface,